Skip to Content

 Why grow your sweet potato slips?

 Growing your slips can save you a lot of money.
 It allows you also to grow whatever varieties you wish rather than being tied to what is available.
-One other added benefit is you get to start your slips off when you are ready and not when you are told to be ready by the plant distributors.
+One other added benefit is you get to start your slips off when you are ready and not when you are told to be prepared by the plant distributors.

 Where to buy sweet potato slips?